-The Levoy is pleased to offer a home to the Off Broad Street Players.
+The Levoy is pleased to offer a home to our resident theatre company, The Off Broad Street Players.

-A Brief History of how the Resident Theatre Company Came to Be
+A Brief History of how our Resident Theatre Company Came to Be